 Repeatability: This course may be repeated for additional credit.

-Research topics related to probability theory are presented in the seminar.
-Topics vary depending on the interests of the students and the instructor.
-Current topics include stochastic calculus with applications in mathematical finance, statistical mechanics, interacting particle systems, percolation, and probability models in mathematical physics.
+This course presents research topics related to probability theory, depending on the interests of the students and the instructor.
+Potential topics include interacting particle systems, random matrix theory, probability models in mathematical physics, statistical mechanics, homogenization, stochastic optimal control, differential and mean-field games.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.